What is the Global Myeloma Action Network (GMAN)?

 In 2013, the International Myeloma Foundation led the development of the Global Myeloma Alliance, which later became the Global Myeloma Action Network (GMAN) in 2014.

-GMAN is a group of multiple myeloma leaders' patient organizations around the world whose aim is to support the needs of myeloma patients’ needs.
+GMAN is a group of multiple myeloma leaders and patient organizations from around the world whose aim is to support the needs of myeloma patients.

 While each member organization has its own mission and vision, GMAN works to convene members and partners to share best practices, address mutual areas of concern, and elevate awareness of multiple myeloma.

 The goals set forth are those that GMAN can aspire to work on collaboratively.

 - Raise the profile and enhance the capabilities of patient advocacy groups around the globe through best practice sharing and capacity- building

 - Elevate global awareness of multiple myeloma

 - Ensure access to new and effective treatment for myeloma patients around the world

 - Improve patient outcomes through earlier diagnosis

 - Advance innovation in blood cancer through advocacy and policy engagement

 - Promote education and information to patients, caregivers, physicians, and policymakers